Coming to America: Lawsuit

 The film was the subject of the Buchwald v.
 Paramount civil suit, which the humorist Art Buchwald filed in 1990 against the film's producers on the grounds that the film's idea was stolen from his 1982 script treatment about a rich, despotic African potentate who comes to America for a state visit.
 Paramount had optioned the treatment from Buchwald, and John Landis was attached as director and Eddie Murphy as the lead, but after two years of development hell Paramount abandoned the project in March 1985.
 In 1987, Paramount began working on Coming to America based on a story by Eddie Murphy.
 Buchwald won the breach of contract action and the court ordered monetary damages.
-The parties later settled the case out-of-court before an appeal going to trial.
+The parties later settled the case out of court before an appeal could go to trial.

 In August 2022, Paramount filed a lawsuit against JMC Pop Ups LLC for creating a temporary version of McDowell's, the fictional fast food restaurant similar to McDonald's, via the Copyright Claims Board, a tribunal created in 2020 to deal with such matters.
-The pop up restaurant had operated in Springfield, Virginia, and Cherry Hill, New Jersey, in 2022 prior to the suit.
+The pop up restaurant had operated in Springfield, Virginia, and Cherry Hill, New Jersey, in 2022, prior to the suit.
 McDowell's was featured in both the original movie and its sequel.

 Home media

 Coming to America was released on DVD on June 3, 2008.
-The Film was released on Blu-Ray on June 3, 2008, and re-released on Blu-Ray on January 1, 2013 and on June 12, 2018.
+The Film was released on Blu-Ray on June 3, 2008, and re-released on Blu-Ray on January 1, 2013, and on June 12, 2018.
 Coming To America was released on 4K Blu-Ray on December 1, 2020.